sillyhatday/GAMEBOY-74XX-512KB-EPROM/README.md

 Due to Chinese copies, I added "original" to the back of my cart, just so you can feel smug about having the original design.

+## Game compatibility:

+Put simply if you want to run early Gameboy games this is the cartridge you need.
+It’s not the most practical of carts but it’s one of my earlier ideas and wanted to keep it.
+I got a bunch of EPROM for free so I put them to use.
+This lacks any save ability but can run the MBC1 games up to 512KB.
+I will not give this a compatibility rating as it is impractical for most people.

+The MBC1 can use 32KB to 2MB of game storage and 8KB to 32KB of save storage.
+Very few games used 2MB storage.
+Pokemon generation 1 in Japan is on the MBC1, fitting the whole game into 512KB.
+This cart will not run those games.

+Unless you want to source obsolete ceramic EPROM or EEPROM that are even rarer, you can just run most games this uses on an MBC5 2MB cart instead.
+I am working on a version that uses a more regular flash chip that will make it rewritable in the usual Gameboy cart programmers

+## Photos:

 ![Gameboy 512KB Cart Discrete Logic Front](https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC1-DISCRETE/assets/65309612/546adfbd-cc16-4f19-87f0-4a89dede614f)

 ![Gameboy 512KB Cart Discrete Logic Back](https://github.com/sillyhatday/GAMEBOY-FLASHCART-MBC1-DISCRETE/assets/65309612/b29cd008-b40e-429b-b887-79f1b87ca9d7)